Yug-devx/yug-demo/README.md

 # yug-demo
-This is  my first git repo
+This is  my first Git repo
+Author -- Yug shah